cathoderay/dbl/README.md

 0. First, you need to build internal modules, like:
   ```
-      $ ./build_internal.sh
+      $ ./build_internals.sh
   ```
-  This step will generate an `internal.so` as well as `rust_poc.so` file that will be used from the Python source code.
+  This step will generate an `internal.so` as well as `rust_internal.so` file that will be used from the Python source code.

 1. Then, you can run it like:
   ```